Legal Brief Persuasive Writing Techniques

 -

-Checklists for Submission: Use checklists to verify that your brief meets all formatting and content requirements.
+Checklists for Compliance: Use checklists to verify that your brief meets all court requirements.

 Examples of legal brief persuasive writing techniques